RunestoneInteractive/thinkcspy/_sources/Functions/ProgramDevelopment.rst

         average_miles = total_miles / days
         return average_miles

+    def main():
         print(daily_miles_traveled(1000.0, 1500.5, 5))

+    if __name__ == "__main__":
+        main()

 Test this with a few different values to make sure it is working consistently.
 If that works correctly, you are done.
 Otherwise, examine the last line you added to confirm that the logic is correct and that it is free of typos.

 When you start out, you might add only a line or two of code at a time.
 As you gain more experience, you might find yourself writing and debugging bigger conceptual chunks.
-As you improve your programming skills you should find yourself managing bigger and bigger chunks: this is very similar to the way we learned to read letters, syllables, words, phrases, sentences, paragraphs, etc., or the way we learn to chunk music --- from indvidual notes to chords, bars, phrases, and so on.
+As you improve your programming skills you should find yourself managing bigger and bigger chunks: this is very similar to the way we learned to read letters, syllables, words, phrases, sentences, paragraphs, etc., or the way we learn to chunk music --- from individual notes to chords, bars, phrases, and so on.

 The key aspects of the process are: